 Average Completion Time: 30 minutes

 Distance from Visitor Center: 2.5 miles (4 km)

-Description of trail: This is a short, level trail that leads to a small playa.
-A playa is a shallow depression or low-lying area that fills temporarily with rainwater from storms.
-Most of the year, it is a dry lakebed.
+This is not the only playa at White Sands National Monument.
 Playas are common features in desert environments.
-Lake Lucero, considered the modern source of the sand here, is a much larger playa that covers approximately 10 square miles (16 km).
-(Lake Lucero is located 15.5 miles (25 km) southwest of here and the only access is across White Sands Missile Range, making it inaccessible to the public except on monthly ranger-led tours.
-You can get a tour schedule at the Visitor Center.)
+Lake Lucero, the largest playa at the monument, is the modern source of the gypsum sand.
+It covers approximately 10 square miles (16 km).
+Lake Lucero is located 15.5 miles (25 km) southwest of the visitor center and the only access is across the White Sands Missile Range, making it inaccessible to the public except on monthly, seasonal ranger-led tours.

 This short, level, family-friendly trail leads to a small playa.
 Green trail markers with a heart symbol mark the trail.
 Five interpretive panels are located along the trail.
 Learn about this chameleon landscape that changes from a brown dry lake bed to one teaming with life after a rainstorm or covered with a white fully crust in the winter.
 An Ice Age scene filled with the ancient giants that once roamed this area awaits those who hike to the end of the trail.

 Your tomorrow depends on what you to do today.
 Be prepared for your hike and have a safe and enjoyable experience.